N9117LCHAMPION 7GCBC2025-04-26 NTSB Accident Report

 Analysis

 The flight instructor reported that the purpose of the flight was for the commercial pilot to obtain currency in tailwheel airplane takeoffs and landings.
 They departed with 16 gallons of fuel and remained in the airport traffic pattern at Shenandoah Valley Regional Airport (SHD), Weyers Cave, Virginia.
 The first takeoff and landing were uneventful.
-During the second approach, “abeam the numbers,” the commercial pilot reduced engine power, applied carburetor heat, and began a descent.
-When the airplane was turning from base leg to final leg, about 600 ft above ground level (agl), the instructor advised the commercial pilot to increase engine power so they would not fly below the proper glidepath.
-At that time, the commercial pilot advised that the engine was not responding to throttle input, and the instructor took control of the airplane.
+During the second approach, “abeam the numbers,” the pilot receiving instruction reduced engine power, applied carburetor heat, and began a descent.
+When the airplane was turning from base leg to final leg, about 600 ft agl, the instructor advised the pilot to increase engine power so they would not fly below the proper glidepath.
+At that time, the pilot advised that the engine was not responding to throttle input and the instructor took control of the airplane.

 The flight instructor lowered the nose to maintain airspeed.
 He then verified that the fuel, mixture, primer, switches, and carburetor heat controls were in the correct position.
-About 300 ft agl, the instructor noted that the airplane was too low to clear a road and guardrail just prior to the runway, so he elected to turn right and land in a field.
+About 300 ft agl, the instructor noted that the airplane was too low to clear a road and guardrail just before the runway, so he chose to turn right to land in a field.
 During the landing, the airplane struck a wire fence, the right main landing gear collapsed, and the airplane came to rest on its right wing.

 Data Source